deviodigital/customer-loyalty-for-woocommerce/README.txt

 5. CLWC user settings - Edit a user's rewards card and loyalty points

 == Changelog ==

+= 1.3 =
+*   Added new French translation in `languages/customer-loyalty-for-woocommerce-fr_FR.po`
+*   Updated Italian translation in `languages/customer-loyalty-for-woocommerce-it_IT.po`
+*   WordPress Coding Standards code updates based on Codacy report throughout multiple files in the plugin
+*   General code cleanup throughout multiple files in the plugin

 = 1.2.2 =
 *   Added new Italian translation in `languages/customer-loyalty-for-woocommerce-it_IT.po`